You might be asking yourself, can I take Imodium for IBS?

 What is Imodium?

-National clinical guidelines say that loperamide is a drug that is licensed to treat acute diarrhoea in IBS (1).
+National clinical guidelines say that loperamide is a drug that is licensed to treat acute diarrhea in IBS in adults (1).

 Other brands of loperamide include: